|

 to 1941.
 Amazingly annotated in a 96-page book filled with

-photos and period advertisements, it’s perfect for curling
+photos and period advertisements, its perfect for curling

 up with during the dark nights of winter.
 Pop the CDs in the